anvil-works/anvil-runtime/README.md

-      --smtp-server-port PORT               Accept SMTP email on the specified port --origin URL                          Set the home URL of this app (eg https://my-app.com) --disable-tls                         Don't terminate TLS connections, regardless of the origin scheme --letsencrypt-storage PATH            Path to a JSON file to store LetsEncrypt certificates (default: <data-dir>/letsencrypt-certs.json)
+      --smtp-server-port PORT               Accept SMTP email on the specified port --origin URL                          Set the home URL of this app (eg https://my-app.com) --disable-tls                         Don't terminate TLS connections, regardless of the origin scheme --forward-headers-insecure            When running embedded TLS termination, pass through the X-Forwarded-* headers (off by default)
+      --letsencrypt-storage PATH            Path to a JSON file to store LetsEncrypt certificates (default: <data-dir>/letsencrypt-certs.json)
       --letsencrypt-staging                 Use the LetsEncrypt staging server